Roman Towns of Baetica Route

 Numerous remains and monuments have been preserved from this period.
 Of special importance is the Roman Theatre located in the historic centre of the city, although there are many more and others that are being discovered from time to time.

 Ronda was founded by the Romans as a military outpost.
-They named it "Ruda" meaning "fortified place".
+They named it "Ruda", meaning "fortified place".
 After the fall of Rome, Ronda became part of the Visigoth kingdom.
 During the Moorish invasion, Ronda fell into decline.
-It was later conquered by the Christians who renamed it "Ronda."
+It was later conquered by the Christians who renamed it "Ronda".

 The city of Huelva is located in southwestern Spain.
 It has been inhabited since prehistoric times.
 The first inhabitants were nomadic tribes who lived in caves and rock shelters.
 Later, the Phoenicians settled there.
 The Romans arrived in 218 BC and established a fortification called Castra Regina (Queen's Fortress).
-The name of the town changed several times during the following centuries.
-The current name comes from the Arabic word "Hulvah," which means "the valley of the river Huerva."